iman-sedgh/dongchi/README.md

 &nbsp;
 ![screenshot2](screenshots/screenshot2.png)
 ## Contribution
 contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**. this project may have many issues feel free to contribute and make it better :)
+Any contributions you make are **greatly appreciated**.
+this project may have many issues feel free to contribute and make it better :)

+you can see needed features or bugs from [Issues in github](https://github.com/iman-sedgh/dongchi/issues)

 Its recommended to :